Skip to content

 Upjack provides that structure.

-A Upjack app is a domain blueprint — a package of schemas, skills, and declarations that gives an AI agent a mental model for a specific domain.
+An Upjack app is a domain blueprint: a package of schemas, skills, and declarations that gives an AI agent a mental model for a specific domain.

-• Schemas define the data: what a contact looks like, what fields a deal has, what’s required and what’s optional.
+• Schemas describe what the data looks like: what fields a contact has, what’s required, what’s optional.
 JSON Schema, draft 2020-12.
 Strict types.
 Validation at write time.
 The agent cannot create a contact without a name, cannot set a lead score above 100, cannot skip the ID.

-• Skills define the expertise: how to qualify a lead, when to escalate a deal, what makes a good follow-up email, how to evaluate research sources.
-Written in Markdown.
+• Skills encode domain expertise in Markdown: how to qualify a lead, when to escalate a deal, what makes a good follow-up email, how to evaluate research sources.
 Natural language.
 No code.
-The agent reads these and understands how to operate in the domain the same way a new hire reads an onboarding doc.
+The agent reads these and understands how to operate in the domain.

-• Declarations define the wiring: what tools the app needs, what connections it requires, when schedules should fire, what hooks trigger on data changes.
-The platform interprets these at install time and configures the runtime accordingly.
+• Declarations wire the runtime: what tools the app needs, what connections it requires, when schedules should fire, what hooks trigger on data changes.
+The platform interprets these at install time and configures accordingly.

-The most valuable CRM is not the one with the best code — it’s the one with the best qualification criteria, the best follow-up procedures, the best pipeline definitions.
-This expertise has traditionally been trapped in people’s heads or buried in wikis that no software can act on.
+The most valuable CRM is not the one with the best code.
+It’s the one with the best qualification criteria, the best follow-up procedures, the best pipeline definitions.
+That expertise has traditionally been trapped in people’s heads or buried in wikis that no software can act on.

 Upjack makes domain expertise the product.
 A sales leader who knows how to qualify leads can write a skill that teaches an agent to qualify leads.
-A researcher who knows how to evaluate sources can write a skill that teaches an agent to evaluate sources.
 No Python.
 No JavaScript.
 No APIs.
 Just structured knowledge that an agent can act on.

 The cost of building an application drops from “hire a development team” to “describe your domain well.”